kkzkkakky/kkzkkakky/README.md

 # Hi there,  I'm Toma Kakizaki👋

+## Goals for this year (2023)
+- Master the use of GitHub
+- Gain experience at AI/ML startups
+- Publish a research paper

 ## Career
 - 🏫I'm studying in [National Institute of Technology, Kisarazu College(木更津工業高等専門学校)](https://www.kisarazu.ac.jp/)
   - Student at Department of Computer Science and Engineering (2017/04 ~ 2022/03)